jbutcher21/aiclass/docs/senzing_entity_spec.md

 There are two scenarios you may find on source records that seemingly only contain one entity.

 1. Look for fields that reference other entities by their ID.
-    - Organization records may have fields that indicate a corporate hierarchy (e.g., PARENT_ID, CHILD_ID) These relationships should become REL_POINTERS and the REL_POINTER_ROLE can be derived from the source field name.
+    - Organization records may have fields that indicate a corporate hierarchy. (e.g., PARENT_ID, CHILD_ID)
+    - Person records may have fields that indicate relationships to companies or other persons.  ()

-    - Person records may have fields like: company_id or employer_id and job title.
+    may have fields like: company_id or employer_id and job title.
     - These should all be mapped as a REL_POINTERs if the other ID of the related record is also going to be mapped to Senzing.
 Otherwise these should be mapped as payload.

 2. Sometimes the source record contains multiple values about the referenced entity, but no key.